PKU-Alignment/omnisafe/docs/source/saferl/lag.rst

 to the solution of an unconstrained optimization problem.
 In this section, we will briefly introduce Lagrangian methods, and give corresponding implementations in **TRPO** and **PPO**.
-TRPO and PPO are the algorithms we introduced earlier, if you lack understanding of it, it doesn't matter.
+TRPO and PPO are the algorithms we introduced earlier.
+If you lack understanding of it, it doesn't matter.
-Please read the :doc:`TRPO tutorial<../baserl/trpo>` and
+Please refer to the :doc:`TRPO tutorial<../baserl/trpo>` and :doc:`PPO tutorial<../baserl/ppo>`.
-:doc:`PPO tutorial<../baserl/ppo>` we wrote,
-you will soon understand how it works.

 .. grid:: 2